wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 \left[10\alpha - d, \, 10\beta - d\right)
 $$

-This narrows down the possibility of subsequent digits.
+This narrows down the possible values for the remaining digits.

-Now comes the other beautiful aspect of his proof.
-Above uses real numbers, but Knuth wants to stick to integers so he introduces variables _s_ and _t_.
-How this transition is made to integers and how do _s_ and _t_ emerge from this analysis has some beauty to it.
-Beauty is indeed Knuth's business.
+Now comes another elegant aspect of the proof.
+While the reasoning above involves real numbers, Knuth wants to keep the implementation entirely in integers.
+To do this, he introduces the variables _s_ and _t_.
+The way this transition is handled—and how s and t naturally emerge from the analysis—has a beauty of its own.
+Beauty, after all, is Knuth’s business.

 <details>

-<summary>I wanted to see how this interval updates in case of integer n = 8132, please click expand to view the calculation.</summary>
+<summary>I was curious to see how this interval evolves in the case of the integer n = 8132.
+Click below to expand and view the detailed calculation.</summary>

 <br/>
 Initially, we start with: